Topics in String Theory and Quantum Gravity

-The Atiyah-Singer index theorem relates the index of an elliptic operator with the topological properties of the manifold in which it is defined.
-We will use this theorem in the particular case in which ${\cal O}$ is the Weyl operator $D_{+}=i\Dsl P_{+}$.
+The Atiyah-Singer index theorem relates the index of an elliptic operator with the topological properties of the manifold on which it is defined.
+For obvious reasons, we are going to focus on the particular case in which ${\cal O}$ is the Weyl operator, $D_{+}=i\Dsl P_{+}$.

-Let $M$ be a manifold and let $S_{+}\otimes E$ and $S_{-}\otimes E$ be two vector bundles over $M$. $S_{\pm}$ is the space of spinors of positive and negative chirality respectively and $E$ is the space carrying the representation of the gauge group.
-Let $A=A_{\mu}dx^{\mu}$ be the connection $1$-form over $E$, which transforms under a gauge tranformation $g$ as
+Let~$S_{+}\otimes E$ and $S_{-}\otimes E$ be two vector bundles over a manifold~$M$, where~$S_{\pm}$ is the space of spinors of positive and negative chirality and~$E$ is the space carrying the representation of the gauge group.
+We introduce the gauge connection one-form $A=A_{\mu}dx^{\mu}$ over $E$, transforming as